chobot123/blog-api/README.md

 If you have any questions email <chojoshua99@gmail.com>

-**If the CSS doesn't seem to load, please try reloading the page and if the problem persists please email me!
-(Not sure if its a deployment issure or not)**
+**If the CSS doesn't seem to load, please try reloading the page, and if the problem persists please email me!
+(Not sure if its a deployment issue or not)**